Fathom Questionnaire: Pavia Rosati

 Favorite destinations: Lo Scoglio on the Amalfi Coast, a certain backyard in Sagaponack, Taprobane Island in Sri Lanka.

-Dying to visit: Chile from top to tail, New Zealand, Ecuador, Botswana, the Turkish Islands, the Canadian Rockies, the fjords of Norway (since 1990).
+Dying to visit: Chile from top to tail (especially Tierra del Fuego), South Island in New Zealand, Botswana, the Turkish Islands, the Canadian Rockies, the fjords of Norway (since 1990).

 Bizarre travel rituals: I pack a ridiculously compact carry-on, but don't unpack for weeks when I get home.
 I can't book a plane ticket until I've read the details aloud to someone else.
-I'm obsessed with getting a bulkhead seat (business class on a budget).
+And I'm obsessed with getting a bulkhead seat.
+It's how I do business class on a budget.

 In-flight relaxation regime: Very bad movies and 22-minute naps.

-Always in carry-on: Snacks for the journey, Blackberry, unread New Yorkers, La Pasticca del Re Sole Italian licorice.
+Always in carry-on: Snacks for the journey, iPhone and Macbook Air, unread New Yorkers, La Pasticca del Re Sole Italian licorice.

 Concierge or DIY?
-DIY.
-But I'm amazed at how good the results can be when I let someone who knows take charge.
+DIY, because, well, it's pretty much what I do for a living.
+That said, I'm amazed at how good the results can be when I let someone else take charge.
+It just happens way too rarely.

 See it all or take it easy?
 See it all, then see some more.